SoheibBettahar/yobi-test/README.md

   ## Some things that should be considered in a production environment
   - Testing: In this project different forms of testing were ommited due to time scarcity.
 In a production environment they need to exist.
   - Hiding API keys: For simplicity, the API key (app-id) used in this project is provided in the codebase.
 In production environments they need to be hidden and fetched at build time (using secrets.properties and BuildConfig).
+  - Better error handling: In this project when an error happens due to any reason you only  get a message saying "An Error Happened".
+In a production environment would be expressive, to provide a good experience to the user.

    And other features that are more obvious like:  splash screen, app icon, better user interface, documentation, better gradle dependency management...etc